jimfinnis/angort/THREADS.md

 which it isn't.
 First I'll deal with how the library works (or rather *should* work, and then I'll deal with what needs to be done.

+## Threads and GC
+Because threads can theoretically modify any object, to make it work with GC I've had to slap global locks all around the GC system.
+And since every time a GC object is accessed it uses the GC system, these locks run an awful lot.
+This makes Angort a bit on the inefficient side when threading.
+If you run a pure Angort app with lots of threads, you'll notice that the CPU utilisation isn't what it might be.
+Ways around this in the future are:
+- remove the locks and somehow manage how threads and the main thread exchange data some other way, preventing threads from accessing globals
+- replace the current GC system with a simple mark/sweep rather than the current system (refcounting with occasional cycle detection), so we have one big lock around the GC tick.
+Each container object has its own lock, so the latter version should work safely.

 ## Thread library

 To use the library, import the `thread` library.
 Then create